Stochastic higher spin vertex models on the line: Introduction

 Section \ref{sec:mom} utilizes the duality between the $J$ higher spin zero range and exclusion processes to compute nested contour integral moment formulas for the exclusion process with step initial data.
 These lead to a Fredholm determinant formula for an $e_{q}$-Laplace transform which characterizes the exclusion process's one-point marginal distribution.
 We do not pursue asymptotics, though this type of Fredholm determinant has been used before for such purposes (see references earlier in the introduction).

-Proposition \ref{rem:stochweights} identifies four different cases of parameters under which the $J=1$ $R$-matrix is stochastic.
+Proposition \ref{rem:stochweights} identifies four different cases of parameters under which the $J=1$ $\Lmat$-matrix is stochastic.
 Case (1) of that remark is assumed in the earlier sections of this paper.
 However, in Section~\ref{sec:spec} we explain how to extend our results to the other three cases.
 Section \ref{sec:case2} addresses case~(2).
-Section~\ref{sec:reflectioninversion} identifies reflection and inversion symmetries of the higher spin $R$-matrix.
+Section~\ref{sec:reflectioninversion} identifies reflection and inversion symmetries of the higher spin $\Lmat$-matrix.
 Section~\ref{sec:case3} addresses case~(3) and Section \ref{sec:case4} addresses case (4).
-Section \ref{sec:ssvm} demonstrates how the stochastic six-vertex model \cite{BCG6V} arises from our systems, and establishes a new self-duality of that model.
+Section \ref{sec:ssvm} demonstrates how the stochastic six-vertex model \cite{BCG6V} arises from our systems.
 Section \ref{sec:qHahn} describes another degeneration to the $q$-Hahn processes \cite{Povolotsky2013,Corwin2014qmunu}.
 Section \ref{sec:inhomo} briefly notes which results extend to spatially or temporally inhomogeneous parameters.

 Appendix \ref{sec:Bethe} recalls key facts (namely, the Plancherel theory) about the Bethe ansatz eigenfunctions which diagonalize the systems considered herein.
-Appendix \ref{sec:J123} contains explicit formulas for $R$-matrix elements for $J=1,2,3$.
-Appendix \ref{sec:YBE} states the Yang-Baxter equation satisfied by the $R$-matrix.
+Appendix \ref{sec:J123} contains explicit formulas for $\Lmat$-matrix elements for $J=1,2,3$.
+Appendix \ref{sec:YBE} states the Yang-Baxter type equation satisfied by the $\Lmat$-matrix.